 Reframing How We Think of God: Again, reality constantly engages us as an ensemble of ways of newly interacting, one way being uniquely all-inclusive.
 This accounts for what is happening when past and present God-worshipers (like me) speak of their experienced, interpersonal-like relationship with God (more here, here, here and here).
 In prayer and contemplation they are at least dimly aware of themselves as less inclusive, newly interactive “parts” intimately interacting (“dialoguing”) with the all-inclusive way of newly interacting.
 They analogically attribute immeasurably greater versions of awareness, empathy, responsiveness, purposefulness, love, etc., to this all-inclusive way, because these are taken to be among the most inclusive ways of newly interacting on the worshipers’ level.
 (I say “analogically” where others say “metaphorically” or “symbolically” because there’s no complete consensus on what the differences among these terms are supposed to be.
 As the Roman Catholic Church acknowledged in 1215CE, any analogy for God says more about what God isn’t like than what God is like, though the similarity, however different, is still experienced as somehow real.
 How is that different from a metaphor or symbol?)
 The interaction is experienced as somehow “I/You-ish,” not just “I/It-ish,” as Martin Buber might say, and it is the interpersonal-like character of this interaction, more than any other characteristic (like alleged omnipotence), that makes using the term “God” eminently fitting.
 There is nothing unreasonable about this, not if to be real is to be a way of newly interacting.
 It would instead be unreasonable to object to this.
 But note: The God reportedly experienced by process theists has nothing to do with an uncaused, all-controlling being “outside” the universe.
 They regard the very idea of such a being as incoherent and thus not even an hypothesis we could consistently entertain, much lest test.
 In a way, then, they go further than Richard Dawkins’s claim that there “almost certainly” is no such being.
 [See Dawkins, The God Delusion (Boston: Houghton Mifflin, 2008).]
 If to be real is to be a way of newly interacting, then belief in such a being is not “almost certainly” false, but necessarily false.
 But so what?
 That alleged being is not the all-inclusive way of newly interacting that process theists claim to experience intimately in interpersonal-like terms.

 Reframing How We think of “Proofs” for God: While not interested in familiar proofs for an uncaused, all-controlling being outside the universe, process theists have offered their own arguments for God’s reality, including Hartshorne’s reframed version of Anselm’s ontological argument: when understood as the all-inclusive way of newly interacting, the reality of “that than which no greater can be conceived” cannot be coherently denied in practice, although “fools” (Anselm’s label) may incoherently deny this in theory (more here).
 But note that this “proof” is actually an experiential claim, as Hartshorne himself points out (here): “All those who accepted the ontological argument held that among the implications of the reasoning was the view that in thinking God we in a fashion also experience [God], so that the argument [is] … experiential.”
 This applies to any other arguments—theistic arguments work only to the extent that they help us articulate what we inescapably experience.
 As I say elsewhere, they’re not inferences to something absent, like Russell’s teapot, but articulations of the ever-present.
-Again, the central experiential claim of process theism is this: When we are aware enough to experience all things as differing ways of newly interacting, we also experience the all-inclusive way of newly interacting—God.
+Again, the central experiential claim of process theism is this: When we are sufficiently aware to experience all things as differing ways of newly interacting, we also experience the all-inclusive way of newly interacting—God.
 And if we deny this, process theists claim, we’re just not paying enough attention.
-Or maybe we’re repressing the experience, just as many repress how nothing in experience ever remains exactly the same.
-There’s always room for dispute about this, of course, because whether appealing to arguments or to experience, one thing process theists can’t do is say, with Aquinas, “and this all people call God.”
-Not all people call this God.
-But a significant number do, with ample precedent from theistic traditions.
+Or maybe we’re repressing the experience, just as many repress the disconcerting realization that nothing in experience ever remains exactly the same.

 Reframing How We think of Pantheism & Its Alternatives: Pantheism “equates God directly with the whole of reality” [Richard Grigg, Beyond the God Delusion (Minneapolis: Fortress Press, 2008), p.
 68].
 In its own way, so does process theism—God is equated with the whole of reality understood as the all-inclusive way of newly interacting.
 With that understanding, you could say that, in a way, nature is God.
 Even Protestant Reformer John Calvin grudgingly recognized this, though not on process terms—“I admit, indeed that the expression ‘Nature is God’, may be piously used” (Institutes 1.5.5).
 Or you could say that, in another way, God is more than nature (that’s what Calvin recommended).
 It all depends on how inclusively, or not, we use “nature.”
 In any case, process theists don’t equate the whole of reality with the physically measurable universe (as Grigg does), and they don’t like to be called pantheists.
 They prefer to be called neoclassical theists, dipolar theists or panentheists, insisting that, as ways of newly interacting, the whole (God) and the parts are creatively both in and beyond one another.
 Maybe that’s quibbling.
 Charles Hartshorne did at first call his process theism “The New Pantheism,” before deciding the term was misleading (Christian Register 115 :119-120).
 The reason he changed his mind is that too many people equate pantheism with Spinoza’s pantheism.
 For Spinoza the whole of reality is totally active, while its parts are totally passive, so nothing is newly interacting—when parts of reality appear to interact newly with one another, they are actually passively expressing the one and only activity of the whole of reality.
 Process thought and process theism reject this—both the parts of reality (all of them) and the whole of reality newly interact, and nothing is totally active or totally passive.
 The whole of reality influences the parts but does not control them, and the parts of reality influence but do not control the whole.
 This means, again, that we, as “parts,” can have an intimate, dialogical, interpersonal-like relationship with the whole of reality, something Spinoza could never entertain with his commitment to monism and total determinism.
 Process theists would tend to agree, fairly or not, with Richard Dawkins (p.
 40) in calling Spinoza’s (and Einstein’s) pantheism “sexed-up atheism.”
 And they would probably say the same thing about Grigg’s pantheism, which equates God, the whole of reality, with a “closed system of purely physical cause and effect” (p.
 55).
 Process thinkers find no evidence for a totally closed system anywhere.
 There is ample evidence for partly closed systems (and to that extent they illustrate the laws of thermodynamics), but never for totally closed systems (and to that extent such laws don’t apply).
 (The data pointing to “the Big Bang” do not prove that our universe is totally closed, because cosmologists continue to disagree over what the data mean—more here, pp. 144-147, 401-407).
 And process theists don’t feel obliged to regard newly interactive systems of cause and effect as “purely physical,” since the meaning of “physical” seems to change over time just as much as the meaning of “mental,” “spiritual” or “divine” (more here and here).